nedraki/inflation_dashboard/README.md

 ### TO DO:

-- organize repo
+- Organize better the repo
 -All the countries on btc are not available on big mac
-- Index related to EU zone have different names on each datasets
+- Index related to EU zone have different names on each dataset
-- Global map of btc volume could be better presented
-- Global map of % implicit exchange could be more helpful
 - Data of minimum wage by country and comparison against big mac could be good for comparisons, example "the m.salary in Venezuela affords 0.25 big mac per month"
-- sidebar on streamlit ?
-- refactor to OOP
-- deploy online
 - Can I get an index to quantify how much does rely a country on foreign exports ?
+- Can I get an index to quantify US inflation by looking at the behavior of all the countries relying on USD for their economy?